By: Julie Koenig

 Certain debts are rarely or never dischargeable which include but are not limited to:

 These creditors do not have to file anything with the Court - the debts are automatically not discharged.

 An objection to the entry of your entire discharge is even more limited and includes, but is not limited to:

-At Cooper & Scully, Ms. Koenig and Ms. Garcia work very hard to ensure that your Schedules and Statement of Financial Affairs are extremely accurate to avoid such circumstances.
+At Cooper & Scully, Julie and her paralegal, Charlene Garcia, work very hard to ensure that your Schedules and Statement of Financial Affairs are extremely accurate to avoid such circumstances.